onepanelio/core-docs/docs/getting-started/quickstart.md

 ## Step 3: Train a model on annotated data

-Onepanel allows you to train deep learning models on annotated data in CVAT in a matter of a few clicks.

-You can directly train object detection or segmentation model from CVAT which you can use later to pre-annotate new data.
-This dramatically reduces time it takes to train new models and use them to pre-annotate new data.
-Moreover, apart from default models that we provide, you easily add new models or even modify exising model workflows.
+You can train object detection or semantic segmentation models directly from CVAT, which you can then use to automatically pre-annotate new data.
+This dramatically reduces the time it takes to train new models and iteratively improve your models.
+Moreover, apart from default models that we provide, you easily add custom model training Workflows and use them for pre-annotation as well.

 1. Click on **Open** for a task you want to train a model on.